rohanjauhari13/Gestural-Handwriting-Recognizer/README.md

 To further improve the accuracy of prediction, include few self drawn(gesturally) images with the training set.

 No spatial positioning required.

+The live working has been shown in Gesture.mp4 in repository